 - Be issued by a medical or other qualified, licensed professional and printed on letterhead including the professional’s licensing information), dated, signed.
 The medical or other qualified licensed professional cannot be related to the student by marriage or affinity.
-The College reserves the right to require that a certified copy of the report be transmitted directly from the evaluator to the College.
+The University reserves the right to require that a certified copy of the report be transmitted directly from the evaluator to the University.

 - Specific recommendations for accommodations as well as an explanation as to why each is recommended as necessary.